wntrblm/Castor_and_Pollux/user_guide/docs/build.md

 ![Connecting the jackboard and mainboard](images/connected.jpg)
 ![Jackboard placed on mainboard](images/screw-through-jackboard.jpg)

-Finally, take the M3 nut and place it onto the screw.
+Finally, take the M3 nut and place it onto the exposed end of the screw and tighten it with your fingers.

 ![Placing the nut](images/nut-placing.jpg)
 ![Nut placed on screw](images/nut-placed.jpg)